Canon Fodder

-Canon Fodder is a 2000 AD series created by Mark Millar and Chris Weston.
-It features the adventures of the eponymous character Canon Fodder, the sole survivor of the Priest Patrol, a bizarre cross between the police and the church who patrol the streets of a future London after Judgment Day has caused the dead to rise, and society to breakdown.
+Canon Fodder is a British science fiction strip created by Mark Millar and Chris Weston and published in the magazine 2000 AD.
+It features the adventures of the eponymous character Canon Fodder, the sole survivor of the Priest Patrol, a bizarre cross between the police and the church who patrol the streets of a future London after Judge Dredd's sequence Judgment Day has caused the dead to rise, and society to break down.

 Publication history

 Canon Fodder first appeared in 1993, with a sequel written by Nigel Long (as "Kek-W") in 1995.
 A dispute between Fleetway and Mark Millar regarding ownership of the character prevented further development.
 Millar had stopped working for 2000 AD by the time the second series was created and objected to the series being continued in his absence.
 Artist Chris Weston has since said that he only agreed to illustrate the second series because he thought the character was the property of 2000 AD.
 2000 AD's editor, David Bishop, shelved plans to continue the series to avoid offending Millar.